lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

       --no_instr_bkgnd      Turn the instrumental background off.
       --foreground          Turn the galactic foreground on.
       --no_foreground       Turn the galactic foreground off.
+      --no_noise            If set, no noise will be included in the spectrum.
+This cannot be set if backgrounds are included.

 Examples
 ++++++++